tlverse/tlverse-handbook/02-roadmap.Rmd

 Alternatively, if the probability distribution of the data at hand is described by a finite number of parameters, then the statistical model is parametric.
-In this case, we prescribe to the belief that the random variable $O$ being observed has, e.g., a normal distribution with mean $\mu$ and variance
+In this case, we subscribe to the belief that the random variable $O$ being observed has, for example, a normal distribution with mean $\mu$ and variance
 $\sigma^2$.
-More formally, a parametric model may be defined
+Formally, a parametric model may be defined
 \begin{equation*}
   \mathcal{M} = \{P_{\theta} : \theta \in \mathcal{R}^d \}
 \end{equation*}

-Sadly, the assumption that the data-generating distribution has a specific, parametric forms is all-too-common, even when such is a leap of faith.
-This practice of oversimplification in the current culture of data analysis typically derails any attempt at trying to answer the scientific question at hand; alas, such statements as the ever-popular quip of Box that "All models are wrong but some are useful," encourage the data analyst to make arbitrary choices even when that often force significant differences in answers to the same estimation problem.
+Sadly, the assumption that the data-generating distribution has a specific, parametric form is all too common, especially since this is a leap of faith or an assumption made of convenience.
+This practice of oversimplification in the current culture of data analysis typically derails any attempt at trying to answer the scientific question at hand; alas, such statements as the ever-popular quip of Box that "All models are wrong but some are useful" encourage the data analyst to make arbitrary choices even when such a practice often forces starkly different answers to the same estimation problem.
 The Targeted Learning paradigm does not suffer from this bias since it defines the statistical model through a representation of the true data-generating distribution corresponding to the observed data.

 Now, on to Step 3: *"What are we trying to learn from the data?"*